associatedpress/apdatacheck/docs/contributing.md

 Each function is contained in a file which is the same name.
 That file also contains the test function to test the implementation.

 Where relevant, functions are written with the data frame being tested as the first argument.
 The return value of a check function should also be the original data frame.
-This makes them conform to the 'pipe' (`%>%`) operator from `maigrittr`.
+This makes them conform to the 'pipe' (`%>%`) operator from `magrittr`.
 Messages are sent to the user via `message(...)` or `warnings(...)`, detailed below.

 ### Folder structure